Dr Lucy Huskinson

 Research

-My research interests are principally in theories philosophy and psychoanalysis and their application to cultural phenomena, especially to the built environment and architecture, and also to the psychological motivations for religious belief and experience.
+I am an elected Fellow of the Learned Society of Wales, and Visiting Professor of Instituto de Filosofía, Pontificia Universidad Católica de Chile.
+My research interests are principally in theories philosophy and psychoanalysis and their application to cultural phenomena, especially to the built environment and architecture, and to the psychological motivations for religious belief and experience.

-I have recently published a monograph Architecture and the Mimetic Self: a psychoanalytic study of how buildings make and break our lives (Routledge: London and NY).
-And I'm currently undertaking research for a monograph on Nietzsche's influence on architectural design and practice.
+I have recently published a monograph Architecture and the Mimetic Self: a psychoanalytic study of how buildings make and break our lives (Routledge: London and NY) - which was shortlisted for an international award and has been translated into Portuguese (Editoria Perspectiva: São Paulo, Brazil).
+I'm currently undertaking research for a monograph on Nietzsche and architecture.

-Since 2010 I have been co Editor-In-Chief of the International Journal of Jungian Studies.
+Between 2010-2019 I was Editor-In-Chief of the International Journal of Jungian Studies.
 I am a qualified counsellor (psychodynamic; BACP and WPF accredited).

 Research Expertise

-- Mental health and its relationship to existentialism and religion/notions of spirituality
+• Mental health and its relationship to existentialism and religion

 Personal